 To bring your look together, shoes should be well polished and your belt should match.
 Causal loafers or boat shoes are not appropriate, and you should never wear a brown shoe with a black suit, or vice-versa.
 A simple watch, pair of cuff-links, or lapel pin can refine the look, but stay away from anything gaudy or large.
 Be sure to schedule a haircut prior to your interview, and make sure your nails are well trimmed.
 Keep in mind your audience is probably conservative about dress, so be sure to remove any piercings and cover any tattoos prior to your interview.

-Evan Kuhl is a PGY-2 emergency medicine resident at The George Washington University in Washington, DC.
+Evan Kuhl is a chief emergency medicine resident at the George Washington University Hospital.
 Evan is interested in the intersection of sports and medicine, and is an avid cyclist.
 His website, www.evankuhl.com, includes helpful tips for premeds and current medical students.